osscie/osscie_official/README.md

 # Welcome to [Osscie](https://www.google.com) ("oh-see")

-This is the Open-Source Social Continuous-Integration Experiment.
+This is the Open-Source, Social, Community-Inspired Experiment.
 Our goal is to make a social website under constant improvement, a product of community driven development and democratic choices.
 Our website runs the code shown here, and anyone can modify it.
 Here's how it works:

 * Any user can make changes, improvements, or additions to our code (pull-requests).
 * The Osscie community discusses and votes on any changes proposed.